 All assignments of the Young Writers’ Endeavor will be in English, so participants should have some grasp over reading and writing in English, as well as participating in conversation.
 However, you don’t have to speak English perfectly to participate!
-All of our facilitators are bilingual too, so we help clarify confusing vocabulary into Spanish or German if necessary.
+Many of our facilitators are bilingual too, so we help clarify confusing vocabulary into Spanish or Portuguese if necessary.

 I live outside the United States—can I still participate?

 You are most welcome to participate, no matter what country or continent you come from!
-The diversity among our participants is one of the most exciting things about the workshop.
+The diversity among our participants (and our facilitators!) is one of the most exciting things about the workshop.
 How often do you get to work with people from across the globe?

 I’m younger than 12 or older than 18—can I still participate?

 Unfortunately, at this time we are quite strict about the cut-off ages for participating in the Young Writers’ Endeavor.
 We want to foster an environment of teamwork and mutual understanding, and we feel that narrowing the age of participants to between 12 and 18 helps ensure that assignments are neither boring nor difficult, and that they’re understandable to all participants.